N3nk0v/wpa2/README.md

 - [wpa2 attack](./scripts/wifi_attack_wpa2.sh)
 - [dictionary hash](./scripts/dictionary_hash.py)

 ---

-## 🚀 Attack Flow (in a test environment)

-1. Scan for available WPA2 Wi-Fi networks
-2. Select a target network (BSSID and channel)
-3. Put the adapter into monitor mode
-4. Deauthenticate a connected client
-5. Capture the WPA2 4-way handshake
-6. Use a wordlist to try cracking the password

----

 Since the vulnerability of WPA2-protected networks has been known for a long time, here's a brief overview of how the attack works before we move on to ideas for optimizing and speeding it up.
+We will use the network that I created specifically for the experiment: !H1dd3n_$!gn@l

 1.Setting up the Alfa card
 We can use a script like alfa_set.sh (check the scripts folder), which automatically detects and configures the Alfa Network card.